Corporate Governance Principles

 Role of the Board of Directors

-ConAgra Foods' primary objective is to optimize stockholder value over the long term.
+The primary objective of Conagra Brands, Inc. (the “Company” or “Conagra Brands”) is to optimize stockholder value over the long term.
 The business of the Company is managed under the direction of the Board of Directors (the “Board”), which is elected by the stockholders.
-The basic responsibility of the Board is to exercise their business judgment to act in what each director reasonably believes to be in the best interests of ConAgra Foods and its stockholders.
+The basic responsibility of each member of the Board is to exercise his or her business judgment to act in what each director reasonably believes to be in the best interests of Conagra Brands and its stockholders.
 The Board selects the senior management team, which is responsible for the day-to-day conduct of the Company's business.

 Qualification and Selection of Board Members

 2. Independence.
-The Board must affirmatively determine that a director has no material relationship with ConAgra Foods in order for the director to be considered independent under New York Stock Exchange standards.
-The Board has established the following guidelines in connection with director independence determinations:
+The Board must affirmatively determine that a director has no material relationship with Conagra Brands in order for the director to be considered independent under New York Stock Exchange standards.
+The Board has established the following guidelines in connection with its director independence determinations:

-(a) A director will not be independent if, within the preceding three years: (1) the director was employed by ConAgra Foods or an immediate family member of the director was an executive officer of ConAgra Foods, (2) a ConAgra Foods' executive officer was on the compensation committee of the board of directors of a company which employed the ConAgra Foods' director or which employed an immediate family member of the director as an executive officer, or (3) the director or the director's immediate family member received more than $120,000 during any twelve-month period in direct compensation from ConAgra Foods (other than director and committee fees).
+(a) A director will not be independent if, within the preceding three years: (1) the director was employed by Conagra Brands or an immediate family member of the director was an executive officer of Conagra Brands, (2) a Conagra Brands executive officer was on the compensation committee of the board of directors of a company which employed the Conagra Brands director or which employed an immediate family member of the director as an executive officer, or (3) the director or the director's immediate family member received more than $120,000 (other than director and committee fees and pension or other forms of deferred compensation for prior service that is not contingent in any way on continued service) during any twelve-month period in direct compensation from Conagra Brands.

-(b) A director will not be independent if: (1) the director is an executive officer or an employee, or the director's immediate family member is an executive officer, of another company and (2) the other company made payments to, or received payments from, ConAgra Foods for property or services in an amount which, in any of the last three fiscal years, exceeds the greater of $1,000,000 or 2% of either (i) such other company's consolidated gross revenues or (ii) ConAgra Foods' consolidated gross revenues.
+(b) A director will not be independent if: (1) the director is an executive officer or an employee, or the director's immediate family member is an executive officer, of another company and (2) such other company made payments to, or received payments from, Conagra Brands for property or services in an amount which, in any of the last three fiscal years, exceeds the greater of $1,000,000 or 2% of either (i) such other company's consolidated gross revenues or (ii) Conagra Brands’ consolidated gross revenues.

-(c) A director will not be independent if: (1) the director or an immediate family member is a current partner of ConAgra Foods' independent auditor, (2) the director is an employee of ConAgra Foods' independent auditor, (3) the director has an immediate family member who is a current employee of ConAgra Foods' independent auditor and personally works on ConAgra Foods’ audit, or (4) the director or an immediate family member was within the last three years a partner or employee of ConAgra Foods' independent auditor and personally worked on the Company's audit within that time.
+(c) A director will not be independent if: (1) the director or an immediate family member is a current partner of Conagra Brands’ independent auditor, (2) the director is an employee of Conagra Brands’ independent auditor, (3) the director has an immediate family member who is a current employee of Conagra Brands’ independent auditor and who personally works on Conagra Brands’ audit, or (4) the director or an immediate family member thereof was within the last three years a partner or employee of Conagra Brands’ independent auditor and personally worked on the Company's audit during that time.

 (d) For relationships not covered by the foregoing standards, the determination of whether the relationship is material or not, and therefore whether the director would be independent or not, shall be made by the directors who satisfy the above independence standards.
 The Board's determination of each director's independence will be disclosed annually in the Company's proxy statement.

-(e) Contributions to tax-exempt organizations shall not be considered "companies" for purposes of these independence standards.
-However, ConAgra Foods will disclose in its annual proxy statement any such contribution which it makes to a tax-exempt organization in which a director serves as an employed executive officer if, within the preceding three years, contributions in any fiscal year exceeded the greater of $1,000,000 or 2% of such charitable organization's consolidated gross revenues.
+(e) Tax-exempt organizations that receive director contributions shall not be considered "companies" for purposes of these independence standards.
+However, Conagra Brands will disclose in its annual proxy statement any contribution that it makes to a tax-exempt organization in which a director serves as an employed executive officer if, within the preceding three years, contributions in any fiscal year exceeded the greater of $1,000,000 or 2% of such charitable organization's consolidated gross revenues.

 3. Selection.
 Nominees for directorship will be recommended to the Board by the Nominating, Governance and Public Affairs Committee in accordance with the policies and principles in its Charter.
 The invitation to join the Board should be extended by the Chairman of the Board and the Chairman of the Nominating, Governance and Public Affairs Committee.

 5. Compensation.
-The compensation of directors will be periodically reviewed by the Human Resources Committee which shall make recommendations to the Board.
-Director compensation should consist of an appropriate mix of cash and stock/options/or other equity-based compensation.
+The compensation of directors will be periodically but no less than annually, reviewed by the Human Resources Committee, which shall make recommendations to the Board.
+Director compensation should consist of an appropriate mix of cash and equity-based compensation.
+The Human Resources Committee will also establish minimum stock ownership guidelines for directors.

 6. Chairman.
 The Chairman of the Board will be selected by the Board.
 The Board may select the Chief Executive Officer as Chairman if that seems best for the Company at a given point in time.